Azure/vscode-azureterraform/README.md

 ## Extension Settings

-- `tf-azure` - Parent for Terraform-Azure related extension settings
+- `azureTerraform` - Parent for Terraform-Azure related extension settings
-- `tf-azure.terminal` - Specifies terminal used to run Terraform commands.
+- `azureTerraform.terminal` - Specifies terminal used to run Terraform commands.
 Valid settings are `cloudshell` or `integrated`
-- `tf-azure.files` - Indicates the files that should be synchronized to Azure CloudShell using the glob pattern string, for example `**/*.{tf,txt,yml,tfvars,rb}`
+- `azureTerraform.files` - Indicates the files that should be synchronized to Azure CloudShell using the glob pattern string, for example `**/*.{tf,txt,yml,tfvars,rb}`
-- `tf-azure.test-container` - Indicates the container to use to run the tests, for example `microsoft/terraform-test`.
+- `azureTerraform.test-container` - Indicates the container to use to run the tests, for example `microsoft/terraform-test`.
 Private registry is not supported at this time.
-- `tf-azure.aci-name` - Indicates the name of the Azure Container Instance to use for testing.
+- `azureTerraform.aci-name` - Indicates the name of the Azure Container Instance to use for testing.
 For example: `terraformtesting`
-- `tf-azure.aci-ResGroup` - Indicates the name of the Resource Group to use for the ACI instance.
+- `azureTerraform.aci-ResGroup` - Indicates the name of the Resource Group to use for the ACI instance.
 For example: `TerrafornTestRG`
-- `tf-azure.aci-group` - Indicates the name of the Container Group that host the ACI instance.
+- `azureTerraform.aci-group` - Indicates the name of the Container Group that host the ACI instance.
 For example: `TerrafornTesting`
-- `tf-azure.test-location` - Indicates the location where to deploy the test container instance.
+- `azureTerraform.test-location` - Indicates the location where to deploy the test container instance.
 For example: `westus`

 ## Known Issues